darshbs/-NotFunny/HowTo.md

 - It runs continuously (until you tell it to stop or it crashes from bad code 💥)
 - You can run it locally, or host it on a server (like Replit, Render, or Railway)
-- It can be simple (like ours) or grow into a monster that plays music, moderates chats, and takes over your social life
+- It can be simple (like mine) or grow into a monster that plays music, moderates chats, and takes over your social life (which I might consider expanding it)

 ---